1. As a college registrar, do I have to grant credit exactly as it appears in the recommendation?

 5. If an applicant has served in more than one branch of the Armed Services, can all the information be consolidated into one transcript?

 Yes.
-The new Joint Services Transcript (JST) includes consolidated information for the Army, Marine Corps, and Navy.
-The Coast Guard is currently maintaining the Coast Guard Institute (CGI) transcript, but is working to join the JST in the near future.
+The Joint Services Transcript (JST) includes consolidated information for the Army, Marine Corps, Navy and Coast Guard.
 The Community College of the Air Force (CCAF) is regionally accredited and therefore issues its own transcripts (see below).

 6. What is the Community College of the Air Force?